-Like the lazy, amateur writer I am, I often wait until I stumble upon inspiration and then I write my next blog.
-But this time, the reason I got motivated is because I have been receiving a lot of messages regarding the cast of Amish: out of Order, what are they doing, and will there be another season of the show?
-So today I will try and answer a few of those questions for you.
+Like the lazy writer that I am, I often wait until I stumble upon some memory or inspiration from my past before beginning my next blog.
+This time, however, the reason I got motivated is because I have been receiving a lot of messages regarding the cast of Amish: Out of Order, what are they doing, and will there be another season of the show?
+So, today I will try and answer a few of those questions.
 I will also try and be respectful of the cast’s privacy.
-Hopefully the reader will understand that they are real people with very real feelings who will probably read this blog and the comments that follow.
+Hopefully the reader will understand that they, the cast, are real people with very real feelings who will probably read this blog and the comments that follow.

 Life goes on in Columbia, Missouri.
-Most of the cast and myself are living a very normal lifestyle, with the show a distant memory of a time in our lives when things were abnormal while cameras followed us for a time.
+Most of the cast and myself are living a very normal lifestyle, with the show a distant memory of a time in our lives when things were abnormal for a short time.

 The Albert Y family